Monday, April 6 Meal-Deals!

 (305) 903 9696 / (786) 488 6770 or (305) 361 3237

-Delivery and takeout only.
+Now open only for Delivery (no takeout).
 Open 10 a.m. to 5 p.m.
 Galleria Mall, KB

 Pommodori Pizza & Pasta